-This parameter indicates the number of flywheel teeth to use when computing an average engine speed and is used to dampen out speed measurement variations that can make PID tuning difficult.
+This parameter indicates the No. of Flywheel Teeth to use when computing an average engine speed and is used to dampen out speed measurement variations that can make PID tuning difficult.
 But, keep in mind the following.

-- Too much filtering will slow down the controller's response to speed changes. - Too little filtering can make the controller overly sensitive and tuning difficult.
+- Too much filtering will slow down the governor's response to speed changes. - Too little filtering can make the governor overly sensitive and tuning difficult.